-Sample's style relies upon clear procedures and structure in all things.
-They are detail-oriented and seek perfection.
-They want and need to know the expectations and the timetable for their work before beginning a project so they can be successful.
-They tend to get bogged down in details and will not rush important decisions.
-They will likely take a risk, but only if they have the facts to support the decision.
-They tend to be suspicious of personal compliments, praise, or flattery because they can always find something to improve.
+Sample's style relies upon procedure and structure in all aspects of life.
+They are detail oriented and seek perfection.
+They want & need to know the expectations and the timetable for their work.
+They can get bogged down in detail and will not rush important decisions.
+They will take a risk IF they have the facts to support it.
+They may be suspicious of too many complements.